Daniela E. PavukOffice: Billings

 My parents raised me to be honest and trustworthy.
 In fact, I am known by my colleagues and clients for my “tell-it-like-it-is” personality.
 It is one of my best and most appreciated qualities.
 My clients always know where they stand with me and their cases.

-I also represent and defend companies and individuals in an array of litigation, which has included contract disputes, personal injury and property damage matters related to oil field operations, motor vehicle accidents and products liability.
+In addition to working with employers in Montana, North Dakota and Wyoming, I also represent and defend companies and individuals in an array of litigation, which has included contract disputes, personal injury and property damage matters related to construction and oil field operations, motor vehicle accidents and products liability.

 What case was the most rewarding to work on?

 While it is difficult to choose just one, my most rewarding case was also one of my first employment matters.
 Both the hearing examiner and the Board of Labor and Appeals for the State of Montana Department of Labor and Industry had found that a former employee was entitled to unemployment insurance benefits.
 The employee had abandoned his job after less than three weeks on the job.
 My employer client asked me to appeal the decision to the district court, knowing that unemployment insurance benefit decisions are typically determined in favor of the employee.
 This appeal was important to my client on the basis of principal.
 My employer client had been willing to work with the employee to teach him the job, but the employee only seemed interested in collecting unemployment insurance.